Few are

 For many Beatles fans like me; especially in America, the

-parallel to ours.
-And they were greated like a divine
+And they were greated like a divine descent.
+The Beatles

-descent.
-The Beatles didn't just play great music or
+didn't just play great music or introduce new fashions

-introduce new fashions from England but brought new ideas
+from England but brought new ideas that changed the

-known Yoga Gurus in the world, at that time.
-As far as I
+Yoga Gurus in the world, at that time.
+As far as I can

 a) Put yourself in a good frame of mind.